Jeremy Hunt backs Rishi Sunak after elimination from Tory leadership race

 “Simply, in this case it just didn’t happen,” he said.

-Meanwhile, trade minister Ms Mordaunt officially launched her campaign by telling colleagues who had been fearful of losing their seats under Mr Johnson’s leadership that she is their “best shot” at winning the next election.
+Ms Mordaunt beat Ms Truss into third place after officially launching her campaign by telling colleagues who had been fearful of losing their seats under Mr Johnson’s leadership that she is their “best shot” at winning the next election.

 “I’m the candidate that Labour fear the most – and they’re right to,” she told Conservatives at Westminster’s Cinnamon Club.